-We have put in place a comprehensive complaints handling procedure to complaints in a timely and effective manner.
-Complaints can be lodged with our Real Estate Department by phone, email, and instant messaging services.
-Over the past years, complaints we received were usually related to repair and maintenance of properties and resolved by our in-house technicians.
-There were no material products and services related complaints received during the Reporting Period.
+Complaints against our services can be lodged via various channel, including but not limited to phone, email, and instant messaging.
+Over the past years, complaints we received were primarily related to repair and maintenance of our properties and a majority of such cases could be resolved by our in-house technicians.
+There were no material products and service-related complaints received during the Reporting Period.

-We committed to ensuring we do not infringe any intellectual property rights of others in the course of our operations.
+We are committed to ensuring we do not infringe any intellectual property rights of others in the course of our operations.
 Appropriate licenses are obtained for all software installed on our computer systems.
 To prevent any risk of unintentional infringement of intellectual property rights, any installation of software on our computer systems can only be done by authorised persons.

-We recognise of the importance of privacy protection.
-Personal data collected during our operations are handled in accordance with the Personal Data (Privacy) Ordinance (Cap.
-486 of the Laws of Hong Kong) and all applicable laws and regulations of similar nature.
-Visitors of buildings managed by us may be requested to provide certain of their personal data for record purposes and prevention of crime.
-Such personal data can only be accessed by authorised persons and are retained for a maximum of one month to ensure data protection.
-On-site property managers with relevant delegated authority are responsible for the implementation and monitoring of these data and privacy protection measures.
+We recognise of the importance of consumer data and privacy protection.
+Visitors of buildings we manage may sometimes be requested to provide certain of their personal data for crime prevention purpose.
+Such personal data will not be retained for longer than necessary and can only be accessed by authorised persons (being designated property managers), who are also responsible for the implementation and monitoring of these measures.